Autism Speaks: Awareness, media and events

 Wright helped launch the Autism Speaks' Light It Up Blue campaign and the annual World Focus on Autism event.
 Light It Up Blue is a campaign to raise awareness of autism in support of both World Autism Awareness Day, observed on April 2, and the beginning of Autism Awareness Month in the United States.
 As part of the campaign, statues and buildings – including the Empire State Building in New York City and Willis Tower in Chicago along with the CN Tower in Toronto – are among more than 100 structures in at least 16 U.S. cities and nine countries around the world lit up in blue on the evening of April 1, 2010.
 Autism Speaks volunteers and supporters began the day at the New York Stock Exchange by ringing the opening bell in what has become a yearly tradition since 2008.
 In 2011, despite efforts by Autism Speaks, the White House said it would not light up blue to mark World Autism Awareness Day.
 In 2017, President Donald Trump fulfilled a promise to Suzanne Wright (co-founder of Autism Speaks) by lighting the White House in blue.

-In November 2013, Autism Speaks published an op-ed by co-founder Suzanne Wright.
-Autistic people and their families criticized the piece for using inaccurate statistics and giving an unrepresentative and exaggerated depiction of the lives of autistic people and their families.
-John Elder Robison, a self-advocate who served on the science and treatment advisory boards of the organization, also resigned following the op-ed.
+In November 2013, Autism Speaks published an op-ed by co-founder Suzanne Wright titled "Autism Speaks to Washington - A Call for Action".
+Some autistic people and their family members criticized the piece for using stigmatizing and pathologizing language, providing inaccurate statistics, and giving an unrepresentative and exaggerated depiction of the lives of autistic people and their families.
+John Elder Robison, a self-advocate who served on the science and treatment advisory boards of the organization, resigned following the op-ed.
+At the time of his resignation, Robison stated the following:

+Autism Speaks says it's the advocacy group for people with autism and their families.
+It's not, despite having had many chances to become that voice.
+Autism Speaks is the only major medical or mental health nonprofit whose legitimacy is constantly challenged by a large percentage of the people affected by the condition they target.

 Controversies

 View of autism as a disease

 The #REDInstead movement is a response to Autism Speaks' Light It Up Blue campaign by neurodiversity advocates critical of the organization.

 Autism Speaks's past advocacy has been based on the view of autism as a disease: "This disease has taken our children away.
 It's time to get them back."
 According to Nature in 2008, this is a view that "many but not all autism scientists would endorse".
 In contrast, autistic activists have promoted the idea of neurodiversity and the social model of disability, asserting that autistic people are "different but not diseased", and they challenge "how we conceptualize such medical conditions".

-In September 2009, Autism Speaks screened the short video I Am Autism at its annual World Focus on Autism event.
-The video created by Alfonso Cuarón and by Autism Speaks board member Billy Mann was criticized by autism advocates and researchers for its negative portrayal of autism.
-In response, the organization removed a link to the film from its website.